 Many cases involving business owners can be resolved by reviewing their tax returns and adding these expenses and deductions as income.
 However, in some cases, it is necessary to hire a forensic accountant who will review all of the business’ financial documents and calculate the owner’s true income.

-Usually day care expenses are divided in proportion to the incomes of the parties.
+Under the Michigan Child Support Formula, day care expenses are divided in proportion to the incomes of the parties.
 The court will also only mandate the payer contribute to child care that is necessitated by the payee’s work or school schedule.
 Usually, the amount of child care is included in the amount the payer pays through MiSDU, but is also common for the parties to pay their share to the child care provider directly.